Devoleum/docs/howto_en.md

 | thumbnail | thumbnail direct link |
 | date | a date es.
 25/09/2020 |

-As we can see looking at the example above, in that case we have enriched the JSON with three additional properties: `method`, `quantity` and `date`.
+As we can see looking at the example above, in that case we have enriched the JSON with three additional properties: `method` and `quantity`.
 The `randomValue` is strongly recommended for provacy purposed.

 ## 1.5 JSON format Multilanguage